-This week we offered something unique here in Santa Fe: A free one hour home lighting
+This week we offered something unique here in Santa Fe: A free one hour home lightingconsultation.
+The response was enormous and we have been busy visiting unique homes throughout Santa Fe, NM.

 The new LED technology and the phasing out of the familiar Edison bulbs have caused a lot of confusion and as “lighting people” we sometimes forget, just how complex the situation has become.